windhaunting/caffe/README.md

        python act-detector-scripts/ACT.py "extract_tubelets('${dataset_name}', gpu=-1)" # change dataset name, -1 is for cpu

 The tubelets are stored in the folder called `act-detector-results`.
+Note that the test is not efficient and can be coded more efficiently by extracting features once per frame.

 3. For creating tubes, you can run the following: